 To add or drop a course after registration, or to make any other schedule changes, students must have the change approved by the instructor and their adviser on the form available in the Registrar's Office and pay the fee, where applicable.
-The deadline for adding or dropping a course is the second day after every class (except 2-2-2 classes or weeklong classes) have met.
-Failure to follow the procedure when dropping a class will result in a grade of 0.0 for the course and forfeiture of any returnable fees the student may have paid.
+The deadline for adding or dropping a course is the second day after every class (except 2-2-2 classes or weeklong classes) has met.
+Failure to drop a class before the deadline will result in forfeiture of any returnable fees the student may have paid.